-Lion’s Mane mushrooms are an adaptogenic mushroom also known as hou tou gu or yamabushitake, and are large, white, shaggy mushrooms that resemble a lion’s mane as they grow.
-Studies have found that lion’s mane mushrooms contain two unique compounds that can stimulate brain cells’ growth: hericenones and erinacines.
-Found worldwide but are primarily used in Asian countries for medicinal and culinary purposes.
+Lion’s Mane Mushrooms are an adaptogenic mushroom also known as hou tou gu or yamabushitake, and are large, white, shaggy mushrooms that resemble a lion’s mane as they grow.
+Studies have found that Lion’s Mane Mushrooms contain two unique compounds that can stimulate brain cells’ growth: hericenones and erinacines.
+They are found worldwide but primarily used in Asian countries for medicinal and culinary purposes.
 These mushrooms are nootropic, meaning they help to improve cognition.
-One study found that Lion’s Mane mushrooms’ use is effective in improving mild cognitive impairment.
+One study found that Lion’s Mane Mushrooms’ use is effective in improving mild cognitive impairment.
 Not only are these mushrooms effective at enhancing cognitive function, but they also have been shown to help regenerate nerves in the brain in rats in a 2012 study.
 More research is needed to understand the effects of these mushrooms fully.
-Still, due to their prevalence in traditional medicine, it’s clear that they positively impact the body.
+Still, due to their prevalence in traditional medicine, it’s clear that they positively impact the body!

-Lion’s mane is unique in its appearance and function.
-It’s a powerful catalyst for brain cell regeneration, which helps improve memory and cognition.
+It’s believed to be a powerful catalyst for brain cell regeneration, which helps improve memory and cognition.
 Hericenones help your brain produce more nerve growth factor, a hormone that boosts and stimulates nerve reparation and growth.
 While erinacines easily crosses the blood-brain barrier to increase the production of neurons.
-Lion’s Mane mushroom benefits include possible protection against dementia, relieves mild symptoms of depression and anxiety, may speed up recovery from nervous system injuries, reduces inflammation and oxidative stress, and boosts the Immune System, and more.
+Lion’s Mane Mushroom benefits include possible protection against dementia, relieves mild symptoms of depression and anxiety, may speed up recovery from nervous system injuries, reduces inflammation and oxidative stress, and boosts the immune system, and more.